Pharmaceutical Affairs Act

 Article 66

-No mass media enterprise shall publish or broadcast any medicament advertisement which has not been approved, has been different from the approved particular, has been withdrawn, or has not yet made amendments in time as ordered by the central or municipal competent health authority.
+No mass media enterprise shall publish or broadcast any medicament advertisement that has not been approved, has been different from the approved particular, has been withdrawn, or has not yet made amendments in time as ordered by the central or municipal competent health authority.

 Article 66-1

 The term of validity for medicament advertisements approved by the central or municipal competent health authority shall be one year, which shall commence from the date of issuance of the approval document.
-A period of extension may be applied for and approved by the issuing competent health authority, as necessary.
+A period of extension may be applied for and approved by the issuing competent health authority as necessary.
 Each period of extension shall not exceed one year.
-The term of validity referred to in the preceding Paragraph shall be clearly indicated on the approval document of said advertisement.

 Article 67